Research Programs

 Our overall goal for this research plan is to use a mouse model system for pneumonic plague to discover and evaluate Y. pestis genes critical for the development and progression of disease.
 We will pinpoint these candidates using two methods: transcriptional profiling to reveal genes that are differentially regulated in the various stages of pneumonic plague; and forward genetics approaches to screen/select for Y. pestis genes that are indispensable for development of pulmonary disease.

 Specific Aim 1.
 Comparative transcriptional responses by Y. pestis during the stages of pneumonic plague.
 We previously developed a whole genome microarray to characterize the bacterial transcriptome during pneumonic plague, but this analysis was technically limited to a late stage of infection.
 Therefore, we will use quantitative RT-PCR to examine a subset of Y. pestis genes throughout the entire time course of disease.
-This subset of 288 genes is based on genes that show evidence of differential expression during infection, as well as genes that were not sufficiently explored by microarray technology.
+This subset of approximately 250 genes is based on genes that show evidence of differential expression during infection, as well as genes that were not sufficiently explored by microarray technology.
+The strategy has narrowed the list to approximately 60 genes of interest, and we are studying the phenotypes of corresponding site-specific mutants in our mouse model of infection

 Specific Aim 2.
 Forward genetics to identify bacterial genes important in the development of pneumonic plague.
 Transposon site hybridization (TraSH) is a gene discovery strategy using negative selection to identify bacterial genes that are essential during infection.
 The microarrays we have constructed will allow us to take advantage of a TraSH-based approach using array hybridizations to identify Y. pestis genes implicated in various stages of the pulmonary infection.
-We will be comparing these results with experiments in which we use ultra-deep sequencing as an alternative method to pinpoint the relevant genes in our mutant pools.
+We have also compared these results with experiments in which we use ultra-deep sequencing as an alternative method to pinpoint the relevant genes in our mutant pools.
+These studies have revealed that wild-type Y. pestis is able to suppress the immune system in the lung so that other bacteria, including avirulent forms of Y. pestis as well as commensal bacteria, are able to replicate to high levels.

 Specific Aim 3.
 Analyzing the importance and role of candidate virulence-associated genes.
 The genes selected in the first two Aims will be targeted for further analysis by creating defined mutant strains of Y. pestis.
 Mutant and control strains will be tested for virulence in the murine model of pneumonic plague, monitoring bacterial proliferation in the lung, dissemination to the spleen, and histopathology to evaluate differences in the manifestation or kinetics of disease.
-The characterization of mutant strains will be extended to a microarray analysis of host transcriptional responses during infection, done in collaboration with Dr. Virginia Miller.
+We will also study host immune responses during pneumonic plague, taking advantage of a Guava easyCyte 4-color flow cytometry system that is currently being installed in our BSL3 facility.